 - ◆ The Central Bank should be granted independence and operational responsibility for setting up the interest rates to deliver price stability as defined by the government economic policy. - ◆ The Central Bank should also support the government's wider economic policies including its objectives for growth and employment.
-In this regard, the Government should inform the Central Bank of its economic policy objectives.
+In this regard, the Government should inform the Central Bank of its economic policies objectives.

 - ◆ The Central Bank Board of Directors should keep under constant review, the performance and procedures followed by the Monetary Policy Advisory Committee on an on-going basis.
-This includes ensuring that the Monetary Policy Advisory Committee properly collects sectoral and other information for purposes of formulating monetary policy. - ◆ The Monetary policy Advisory Committee should be accountable to Parliament through quarterly reports and meetings with the relevant Committee of Parliament. - There should be Memorandum of a Understanding between the Treasury and the Bank establishing Central the cooperation between the two institutions in the field of financial stability.
-The Treasury should responsible for defining the monetary policy objectives including the setting of the inflation while the Central Bank through the Monetary Policy Advisory Committee should be responsible for maintaining price stability to achieve these objectives.
+This includes ensuring that the Monetary Policy Advisory Committee properly collects sectoral and other information for purposes of formulating monetary policy. - ◆ The Monetary policy Advisory Committee should be accountable to Parliament through the publication of quarterly Inflation Reports and other regular reports and meetings with the Finance, Trade, Tourism & Planning Committee. - There should be Memorandum a ofUnderstanding between the Treasury and the Bank establishing the Central cooperation between the two institutions in the field of financial stability.
+The Treasury should be responsible for defining the monetary policy objectives including the setting of the inflation rate while the Central Bank through the Monetary Policy Advisory Committee should be responsible for maintaining price stability to achieve these objectives.